pebreo/pebreo.github.io/Part4-architecture-of-synthetic-intelligence.md

 ## Epiphany
  todo: story of roderigo

+ todo: section title - probabilities all the way down

 What was your epiphany?
 Current ML uses the old brain way of doing "intelligent" things: stimulus respose.
 The new brain, or neocrtex, uses imagination (world simulation) to be "intelligent."